geraldinelaloux/Santin-et-al-2023/README.md

 ## Pipeline

 The pipeline is written as an R markdown file `Pipeline_final.Rmd`, where the user can choose to run the complete script or run the analysis chunk-by-chunk.
+The pipeline loads the miscroscopy & segmentation data (see below), detects the popping time, and (depending on the data type) detects & counts foci and/or performs growth analysis based on cytoplasmic fluorescence.

 ### Data curation: before running the pipeline

 The pipeline contains code to process movies of bdellovibrio containing fluorescent foci and/or cytoplasmic signal & uses phase-contrast to detect the bdelloplasts.
 As input it needs folders containing

-* A .tiff or .tiffs of the full phase contrast movie(s); aligned so there is no drift (for instance using [Image Stabalizer](https://imagej.net/plugins/image-stabilizer)
+* A .tiff or .tiffs of the full phase contrast movie(s); aligned so there is no drift (for instance using [Image Stabalizer](https://imagej.net/plugins/image-stabilizer))
-* A .tiff or .tiffsof the full fluorescent movie(s); aligned so there is no drift
+* A .tiff or .tiffs of the full fluorescent movie(s); aligned so there is no drift
 * A .tiff or .tiffs of only the first frame of the phase movie(s)
 * The output of either [Oufti](www.oufti.org) or [MicrobeJ](https://microbej.com) segmentation of the bdelloplasts in the first frame of the phase contrast movies.
 This pipeline was tested with Oufti.